bigboigotsoi/Empty_Deck/README.md

 B.  Hard Code in your FlashCard data into the 'AllQuestions' Array.
     (and set 'FetchingDataFile' to False)

-How to do Option B. is explained in the FlashCards Program.
+    How to do Option B is demonstrated in the FlashCards Program.

 To do Part A...

 A.1 Modify your copy of the 'Card Data' file to include your own data: